Alexander Panfilov

 Google Scholar

-Alexander Panfilov (Александр Панфилов) - PhD Student in AI Safety and Machine Learning Security
+Alexander Panfilov (Александр Панфилов) - PhD Student in AI Safety.

 Broadly, I am interested in adversarial robustness, AI safety, and ML security.
 In practical terms, I enjoy finding various ways to break machine learning systems.
 Roughly three days a week I am an AI doomer.